centrica-engineering/nucleus-docs/docs/how-to/contribute-to-documentation.md

 ### Committing your changes

-Once you're happy, briefly describe your changes underneath the 'Commit changes' section.
+Once you've completed your amendments or additions, briefly describe your changes below the 'Commit changes' section.

 Within the 'Name the branch' field to `update/filename` (where `filename` is the file you're changing.)